Dunkin' Donuts: Advertising celebrity stars

-News
+Criticisms and controversies

 In 1997, Dunkindonuts.org was established by a customer for disgruntled consumers and employees to lodge complaints about the company.
 The site appeared ahead of the company's own website in many search engines and received national media coverage before being purchased by Dunkin' Donuts in 1999.

 Dunkin' Donuts was criticized by one of its franchisees for allegedly forcing single-store owners to agree to a buyout at a loss for minor infractions.
 Dunkin' Donuts sued franchise owners 154 times from 2006 to April 2008.
-Over the same period, McDonald's was involved in five lawsuits.
+Over the same time span, McDonald's was involved in five lawsuits.
 Subway, a company that has four times the number of locations as Dunkin' Donuts, sued its franchisees 12 times.
-(These figures do not include arbitrations, which the companies use in pursuing legal claims against their franchisees).
-Franchisees allege that the company's business strategy needs predominantly multi-unit franchisees.
+These figures do not include arbitrations, which the companies use in pursuing legal claims against their franchisees.
+Franchisees allege that the company's business strategy needs mainly multi-unit franchisees.

 In May 2010, Dunkin' Donuts was criticized for advertising "Free Iced Coffee Day" on its national Facebook page, which took place in only 13 cities.
-Because of the limited scope of the promotion, many customers became dissatisfied with the lack of free iced coffee and vented their anger on the Dunkin' Donuts Facebook page.
+Due to the limited scope of the promotion, many customers became dissatisfied with the lack of free iced coffee and vented their anger on the Dunkin' Donuts Facebook page.

 In 2012, Dunkin' Donuts published its first formal Animal Welfare Policy, outlining its approach to humane sourcing and supplier standards.
 The company committed to eliminating gestation crates from its U.S. pork supply chain by 2022 and worked with its suppliers and The Humane Society of the United States (HSUS) to support implementation.
 While it pledged to publish progress reports in 2018 and 2020, none were released, and as of 2025, the company no longer maintains a public commitment to eliminate gestation crates.